Tobii/TobiiGamingUnitySDK/docs/manual.md

 ##### Configure Gaze Focus layers for Gaze Aware objects

 If you use the Gaze Aware component, you should set up the Gaze Focus detection layers.
-By default, the first time you press 'Play' in a game that uses some Tobii Gaming SDK feature, default settings for Gaze Focus are created.
+By default, the first time you press 'Play' in a game that uses some Tobii Unity SDK feature, default settings for Gaze Focus are created.
 The default settings selects all existing  layers to be tested for Gaze Aware objects.
 If a new layer is added to the game at a later point, and you want it to be tested for Gaze Aware objects, the layer has to be manually checked in the Gaze Focus layers dropdown menu.
 (Note that UI elements like buttons and labels do not work with the Gaze Aware component since the feature only works with objects with a `UnityEngine.Collider`).

 Open the Eye Tracking Settings window from the Edit menu:
 `Edit` &rarr; `Eye Tracking Settings...`